QualiSystems/devguide_source/_cloudproviders/9.0.0/getting-started-with-cloud-providers.md

 4) Debug the shell.

+5) Install the shell on CloudShell.

-5) In CloudShell, create a resource based on the new shell and make sure it works.
+6) In CloudShell, create a resource based on the new shell and make sure it works.

 *Before developing your shell, please watch the following video to determine whether you need to create a new shell or customize an existing one:*